 As it’s Breast Cancer Awareness Month, we’re encouraging all women to check their breasts.

 No one wants to hear the “C” word.
 Yet, in the developed world, one in eight women will develop breast cancer at some point in their lives.
-It’s the most common type of cancer in the world; last year alone two-million women were given this diagnosis across the world.
+It’s the most common type of cancer in the world; in 2018 alone two-million women were given this diagnosis across the world.